John-Kostick/vzome-sharing/_posts/2024-06-14-Arrays-of-edge-bonded-Dodecahedra-2-14-47-48.md

 ---
-title: Arrays of edge bonded Dodecahedra 2
+title: Arrays of edge bonded Dodecahedra
 description: A 3D design created in vZome.
 Use your mouse or touch to interact.
 image: https://John-Kostick.github.io/vzome-sharing/2024/06/14/14-47-48-Arrays-of-edge-bonded-Dodecahedra-2/Arrays-of-edge-bonded-Dodecahedra-2.png
-published: false
+published: true
 layout: vzome
+description:
+These are illustrations of Edge-Bonded Dodecahedron Arrays.
 ---

 {% comment %}